 Witnesses: Mr. Johann Borian, a gold embroiderer exempted by the Court, and Mr. Bartholomäus du Bois, a civil gold embroiderer.

 The entry concerning the three publications of the banns for the wedding of Ditters von Dittersdorf's parents in June 1725.
-(A-Wsm, Verkündbuch 1725-27).
-Brauneis mistakenly assumed that he was the first to identify Franz Paul Diters's place of birth, but that Diters hailed from Lublin had already been published in 1908 by Alexander Hajdecki.
+(A-Wstm, Verkündbuch 1725-27).
+Brauneis claimed that he was the first to identify Franz Paul Diters's place of birth, but that Diters hailed from Lublin had already been published in 1908 by Alexander Hajdecki (Quellen zur Geschichte der Stadt Wien, Vienna, 1908).

-The long gone house "At the Golden Ox" in Mariahilf (today Stiftgasse 5) where Franz Paul Diters lived at the time of his marriage (A-Wn, ST 618F).
+The long gone house "At the Golden Ox" in Mariahilf (today Stiftgasse 5) where Franz Paul Diters lived at the time of his wedding in 1725 (A-Wn, ST 618F).

-Franz Paul Diters's wedding took place on 26 June 1725 in the parish of the bride at St. Ulrich's Church.
+Franz Paul Diters's wedding took place on 26 June 1725 in the bride's parish church of St. Ulrich.

 Eode[m].
 [9 Junius 1725] +.